-- In the event of a late arrival, the student must complete the online Pre-Clerkship Absence Form, for tracking purposes. - Addressing Professionalism and Student Support: - First Late Arrival: Student must check-in with the course coordinator and complete Attendance Form. - Second Late Arrival: Student must check in with the course coordinator, complete Attendance Form, and meet with the course-codirector(s). - Third Late Arrival: Student must check in with the course coordinator, complete Attendance Form, meet with the Assistant Dean of Pre-Clerkship or designee, and may be required to meet with the Student Promotions Committee (SPC).
+- In the event of a late arrival, the student must complete the appropriate online form, for tracking purposes. - Addressing Professionalism and Student Support: - First Late Arrival: Student must check-in with the course coordinator and complete the appropriate online form. - Second Late Arrival: Student must check in with the course coordinator, complete the appropriate online form, and meet with the course-codirector(s). - Third Late Arrival: Student must check in with the course coordinator, complete the appropriate online form, meet with the Assistant Dean of Pre-Clerkship or designee, and may be required to meet with the Student Promotions Committee (SPC).